ds-horizon/delivr-sdk-ota/docs/setup-ios.md

    }
    ```

-5. Add the Deployment key and Codepush server url to `Info.plist`:
+5. Add the Deployment key and DOTA server url to `Info.plist`:

-   To let the CodePush runtime know which deployment it should query for updates against, open your app's `Info.plist` file and add a new entry named `CodePushDeploymentKey`, whose value is the key of the deployment you want to configure this app against (like the key for the `Staging` deployment for the `FooBar` app).
+   To let the DOTA runtime know which deployment it should query for updates against, open your app's `Info.plist` file and add a new entry named `CodePushDeploymentKey`, whose value is the key of the deployment you want to configure this app against (like the key for the `Staging` deployment for the `FooBar` app).
 You can retrieve this value using DOTA dashboard and copying the value of the `Key` column which corresponds to the deployment you want to use.

    In `Info.plist` file, add following lines, replacing server-url with your server and deployment-key with your key.
    ```